Nexmo/stitch-ios-quickstart/docs/1-simple-conversation-objc.md

 ### 2.5 - Create the Login Functionality

-Below `UIKit` let's import the `NexmoConversation`.
+Below `UIKit` let's import the `Stitch`.
 Next we setup a custom instance of the `ConversationClient` and saving it as a member variable in the view controller.

 ```Objective-C
 - (IBAction)loginBtn:(id)sender {